mggg/GerryChainJulia/CONTRIBUTING.md

 **When making a PR:**

 - If the PR you are going to submit is a ~large change with say > 80 lines of code, open an Issue and talk to the maintainers to get feedback before working on it.
+- We recommend [these guidelines](https://chris.beams.io/posts/git-commit/) for commit messages.
 - Fix one issue at a time.
 If you are fixing more than one issue, then it should probably be multiple PRs.
 - Be sure to follow the style guide.
 - The title of the PR should be clear, and there should be an accompanying description.